Conformal Thinking: Risk Control for Reasoning on a Compute Budget: Introduction

-Specifically, we delineate two complementary types of risks and their corresponding controlling mechanisms (illustrated in Fig.~\ref{fig:threshold_mech_example}): False positive risk of thinking the model has the correct answer, controlled by an upper threshold of confidence; False negative risk of thinking the current (and future) answers will be incorrect, controlled by the lower threshold, a novel mechanism that measures whether the reasoning is making enough progress.
-These two types of risks and thresholds are related to different sources of inefficiency: The upper threshold reduces wasted tokens after the model has effectively converged (Eq.~\eqref{eq:eff_loss_upper}), while the lower threshold avoids spending tokens when further reasoning is unlikely to help (Eq.~\eqref{eq:eff_loss_lower}).
+Specifically, we delineate two complementary types of risks and their corresponding controlling mechanisms (illustrated in Fig.~\ref{fig:threshold_mech_example}): false positive risk of thinking the model has the correct answer (controlled by an upper threshold of confidence), and false negative risk of thinking the current (and future) answers will be incorrect.
+This latter risk is controlled by the lower threshold, a novel mechanism that forces reasoning to respect a schedule of progress.
+These two types of risks and thresholds are related to different sources of inefficiency: the upper threshold reduces wasted tokens after the model has effectively converged (Eq.~\eqref{eq:eff_loss_upper}), and the lower threshold avoids spending tokens when further reasoning is unlikely to help (Eq.~\eqref{eq:eff_loss_lower}).

-In summary, our contributions are: (i) We introduce a collection of loss functions that capture different sources of inefficiency and errors from early stopping, enabling incorporation of distribution-free risk control into reasoning LLMs, a principled approach that allows early stopping (Sec.~\ref{sec:risk_definition}); (ii) We introduce a novel parametric lower threshold that halts the reasoning when the model is not progressing sufficiently at decreasing uncertainty (Sec.~\ref{sec:two_thresholds}); (iii) We demonstrate that at the same risk level, different approaches exhibit different efficiency, whereas using our upper threshold plus our proposed parametric lower threshold consistently yields efficiency gains (Sec.~\ref{sec:effi_exp}).
+Our contributions are: (i) We introduce a collection of loss functions that capture different sources of inefficiency and errors from early stopping in reasoning LLMs (Sec.~\ref{sec:risk_definition}); (ii) We propose a novel parametric lower threshold that halts the reasoning when the model's confidence is increasing at a sufficient rate (Sec.~\ref{sec:param_lower_thresh}); (iii) We demonstrate that, at the same target risk level, different approaches exhibit different efficiency, whereas our simultaneous upper and lower thresholds consistently yield efficiency gains (Sec.~\ref{sec:effi_exp}).